 - "Configuration Manager"

 - "K2 System Configuration"

 - "Storage Utility"

 - "NetCentral"

 - "Windows Remote Desktop Connection"

+- "SiteConfig a ProductFrame application"

 Configuration Manager

 The Configuration Manager is the primary configuration tool for a K2 Media Client.
 It makes settings that apply to the overall K2 Media Client system as well as settings that apply to individual channels.